tomography/tomobank/docs/source/phantom/docs.phantom.dynamic.rst

 Bread Baking
 ~~~~~~~~~~~~

 The bread baking phantom takes inspiration from a loaf of bread rising during baking.
 Throughout its evolution it expands while voids appear that also expand.
 In its final state the phantom has seven voids.
 To emulate conservation of mass, the phantom reduces in density as it expands.
 This manifests as phantom's main ellipsoid decreasing in attenuation proportionally to its volume  ( :math:`\mu(t) = \mu(0) \frac{V(t)}{V(0)}`, where :math:`\mu(t)` and :math:`V(t)` are the attenuation and volume at time :math:`t` ).
-The phantom is sampled at 10 timesteps with volumes of size :math:`256^3`.
-The projection data constists of 400 projections with a fixed angle and time step per projection and size :math:`256^2`.
-The projections cover the range :math:`[0,8pi)` where successive revolutions capture the interleaving angles.
+The phantom is sampled at 10 time steps with volumes of size :math:`256^3`.
+The projection data consists of 400 projections with a fixed angle and time step per projection and at size :math:`256^2`.
+The projections cover the range :math:`[0,8\pi)` where successive revolutions capture the interleaving angles.

 :download:`https://link to projection and volume data`